Matthew Gray Gubler: Painting

 In September 2005, the Gallery of Fine Art in Ostrava, Czech Republic, held a showing of 12 watercolors by Gubler; all the works were sold.
 On September 6, 2008, his art was featured in a group show entitled "Paper Cuts" at The Little Bird art gallery in Atwater Village, California.
 Gubler contributed a painting of "Sandy The Mammoth" to the Western Heritage Museum & Lea County Cowboy Hall of Fame.
 In July 2010, his paintings were featured in Juxtapoz magazine.

 In October 2011, an original watercolor by Gubler entitled "Mushface" was sold on eBay for $10,100.
 Gubler donated the proceeds to the Smith Center for the Performing Arts in Las Vegas.

 Gubler's paintings were highlighted in a 2013 interview with BuzzFeed.

 Writing

 Gubler wrote and illustrated his first book, Rumple Buttercup: A Story of Bananas, Belonging and Being Yourself, which was released on April 2, 2019.
 It is published as a children's book, but Gubler says it is for all ages, "for anyone who's ever felt like they didn't quite fit in, just to make them know that they're not alone ...
 My hope in writing the book was to find a way to give the world a 136-page hug."
 He hand-wrote or hand-drew everything in the book – "every single word, every single illustration, including the bar code and the lengthy copyright page."
-Within weeks of its release, the book was ranked #1 in its category on the New York Times Best Seller list.